 “Contractors and interior designers may be good at what they do, but they aren’t able to do what is outside the norm,” Aaron said.
 He made the decision to do up his own home renovation after realising that there wasn’t anyone that could deliver on what he wanted exactly.
-“My wife and I wanted a home where most of the things in the house were recycled.”

-Rather than the clean and smooth planks we see in the new wood of wood yards, the pieces that they picked up from junkyards were dirty, encrusted with rusty nails, and crawling with bugs.
+Rather than the clean and smooth planks we see in the new wood of wood yards, the pieces that he picked up from junkyards were dirty, encrusted with rusty nails, and crawling with bugs.
 “We had to go around choosing the ones that were in better condition, but they are cheaper and a lot more interesting because they had a life before this.
 Some of them would have been part of a building’s structure or even a cargo box!”

 But while they may look interesting – a few even had shipping stamps on them – lugging them back to his apartment and reworking them to make them usable again were not easy tasks.
 Some of the planks were so long that Aaron had to borrow his company’s van to ferry the planks back home.
 “We even had to put a marking to indicate that it’s a long vehicle!” he said.
 The longer pieces also couldn’t fit into his lift, which meant that he had to carry it up a flight of steps into his second-storey apartment.
 Then began the tedious process of de-nailing and sanding them down to create a smooth surface so that they can be safely used.
 “I basically created an entire carpenter’s studio down here!”